 Trademarks and service marks are two versions of a kind of intellectual property - knowledge property.
 The assert your ownership of these marks, logos, and slogans, and they help you protect them from being stolen.

 Most businesses have some kind of identification that makes their business stand out, both for advertising purposes and for general business purposes.
-A business that creates such an identifier, with a name and logo, is creating a trademark or service mark.
+These identifiers are trademarks or service marks.

 What is a Trademark?

 A trademark is specifically a creation to identify a business product.
 A trademark can be any word, name, symbol, or device, or any combination which is used or intended to be used to identify and distinguish the goods of one company from those of others.
 In short, a trademark is a brand name.
 For example, a product which cleans windows might have "sparklebrite" and a sparkler as its trademark.

 A service mark is the same type of device as a trademark, but service marks distinguish the services of one company from those of another provider.
 Service marks are often slogans.
 For example, the service mark of a plumber might be "The Leak Fixers" with or without a distinctive logo.

 What is the difference between "TM" and "SM" and ®?"

 The TM and SM designations are placed with trademarks and service marks to show that the owner has started the registration process.
 The "R-in-a-circle" symbol designates a trademark or service mark that has been registered with the U.S. Patent and Trademark Office (USPTO).